JoachimKull/DiscordBot/README.md

 ### TODO

+- [ ] Creater and add a UML diagram or something to give an easier overview of all the functionalities
+- [ ] Refactor/rewrite the code base so that it is modular and easier to refactor in the future
+- [ ] Make the code asynchronous
-- [ ] regex for auto answer if no known command was send (maybe a _startswith_ will do the job)
+- [ ] Regex for auto answer if no known command was send (maybe a *startswith* will do the job)
-- [x] play with reactions - maybe send pm when roles were given
-  - [x] add info in help command
-- [ ] let admins define new roles - therefore we need a file which contains the known roles
+- [ ] Let admins define new roles - therefore we need a file or database which contains the known roles together with the permissions vector (maybe this vector can be retrieved from discord)
-- [x] add restriction for channels in which bot commands can be send in as well as a info message when in wrong channel
-- [ ] add german welcome message?